 - common interests & concerns.

 We have had some insightful and challenging conversations.
-The Tribal Park concept can spark a lot of strong feelings and touches on contentious topics, and while much of the feedback has been positive, some has also been fractious and at times disrespectful; it is important that we find ways to create respectful interactions moving forward.
+The IPCA concept can spark a lot of strong feelings and touches on contentious topics, and while much of the feedback has been positive, some has also been fractious and at times disrespectful; it is important that we find ways to create respectful interactions moving forward.

 What has been happening so far with the management planning process?